mdn/translated-content-de/files/de/web/api/abortsignal/any_static/index.md

   userCancelController.abort();
 });

-// Timeout nach 5 Minuten
+// Timeout after 5 minutes
 const timeoutSignal = AbortSignal.timeout(1_000 * 60 * 5);

-// Dieses Signal wird abgebrochen, wenn entweder der Benutzer den Abbrechen-Button klickt oder 5 Minuten verstrichen sind,
+// This signal will abort when either the user clicks the cancel button or 5 minutes is up
+// whichever is sooner
-// je nachdem, was zuerst eintritt const combinedSignal = AbortSignal.any([ userCancelController.signal,
+const combinedSignal = AbortSignal.any([
+  userCancelController.signal,
   timeoutSignal,